Hurricane-hit Puerto Rico's huge rebuilding task

 He now spends most of his days looking for clean water and milk for his two-month-old baby Jocelyn.
 Eight weeks after Hurricane Maria, Jose and his family are among the millions of Puerto Ricans still reeling from the storm and its aftermath.

-It's hard to believe that this is a United States territory, that these people are American citizens - and American taxpayers.
+It's hard to believe that this is a United States territory, that these people are American citizens.
 Many on the US mainland aren't even aware of the legal responsibility that the US government - which is in charge of Puerto Rico - has towards Puerto Ricans.

 President Donald Trump was criticised for treating the island differently to other disaster zones on the mainland.
 He arrived in Puerto Rico a full two weeks after the hurricane, and at one event, threw paper towels at crowds who were without food, water, or electricity.